lnrdll/laravel-wsl/README.md

 Composer will create a `blog` folder will all the boilerplate.
 You should be able to access it at: ``http://blog.test``.

-### VSCode
+### VS Code

 #### PHP

-To get all the VSCode goodness to work with PHP on your Windows box, you need to download PHP and configure VS Code to use it.
+To get all the VS Code goodness to work with PHP on your Windows box, you need to download the extension [Remote WSL](https://code.visualstudio.com/remote-tutorials/wsl/run-in-wsl).
+VS Code will add itself to your `%PATH%`, so from the WSL console you can type `code .` to open VS Code on that folder.
+If for some reason, VS Code is not in your path, you can modify your `~/.bashrc` and add VS Code to your path.
+By default, VS Code is installed under `C:\users\{username}\AppData\Local\Programs\Microsoft VS Code`.

-1. Download PHP and explode the package somewhere on your Windows machine
-2. Edit your VS Code settings and point the `php.validate.executablePath` and `php.executablePath` settings to the path of the `php.exe` you just exploded:
+Add this line to your path:

 ```
-"php.validate.executablePath":"C:\\Users\\<username>\\php\\php.exe"
+export PATH=$PATH:/mnt/c/Users/{username}/AppData/Local/Programs/Microsoft VS Code/bin"
 ```

-3. Restart VS Code

-Another options is to use the [Remote WSL](https://code.visualstudio.com/remote-tutorials/wsl/run-in-wsl) plugin for VSCode.

 #### Extensions